RestoRect: Degraded Image Restoration via Latent Rectified Flow & Feature Distillation: Methodology

-\textbf{Auxiliary Constraints} like anisotropic diffusion \cite{perona1994anisotropic} and polarized HVI color spaces \cite{yan2024you} \cite{yan2025hvi} are incorporated that enforce edge-preserving texture matching and eliminate artifacts.
+\textbf{Auxiliary Constraints} like anisotropic diffusion \citep{perona1994anisotropic} and polarized \hyperref[ac]{HVI} color spaces \citep{yan2024you} \citep{yan2025hvi} are incorporated that enforce edge-preserving texture matching and eliminate artifacts.
 The anisotropic diffusion operator computes: $\mathcal{A}(I) = \nabla \cdot (c(|\nabla I|) \nabla I)$, with the diffusion coefficient defined as: $c(|\nabla I|) = \exp\left(-|\nabla I|^2/s^2\right)$, where $s$ is a learnable sensitivity parameter initialized as $s = 0.1$ and constrained to $s \in [0.01, 1.0]$ to prevent numerical instability.
 The texture consistency loss enforces structural similarity between input and predicted reflectance: $L_{tex} = \|\mathcal{A}(I_{input}) - \mathcal{A}(R_{pred})\|_1$.
 This constraint preserves essential edge structures while suppressing noise, maintains texture coherence across different scales, and provides gradient-based supervision for fine-grained details.
-We additionally enforce illumination smoothness through gradient-aware weighting: $L_{lum} = \sum_{i,j} w_{i,j} \left(|\nabla_x L_{i,j}|^2 + |\nabla_y L_{i,j}|^2\right)$, where $w_{i,j} = \exp(-|\nabla L_{i,j}|)$ provides adaptive regularization based on local gradient magnitude.
-Standard HSV color spaces exhibit critical limitations for restoration like discontinuities at the red boundary ($H = 0^{\circ}$ and $H = 360^{\circ}$) and degenerate mappings in dark regions.
-To address these fundamental limitations, polarized HVI (Horizontal-Vertical-Intensity) color space is introduced that eliminates these artifacts through trigonometric parameterization.
+Standard image color spaces exhibit critical limitations for restoration like discontinuities at the red boundary ($H = 0^{\circ}$ and $H = 360^{\circ}$) and degenerate mappings in dark regions.
+To address these fundamental limitations, polarized \hyperref[ac]{HVI} (Horizontal-Vertical-Intensity) color space is introduced that eliminates these artifacts through trigonometric parameterization.
 The polarized transformation maps hue to continuous coordinates: $H_{polar} = C_k \cdot S \cdot \cos(\pi H / 3), V_{polar} = C_k \cdot S \cdot \sin(\pi H / 3), I_{polar} = I_{max} = \max(R, G, B)$, where the adaptive intensity collapse factor is: $C_k = k \cdot \sin(\pi I_{max} / 2) + \epsilon$, with learnable density parameter $k$ initialized to 1.0 and constrained to $k \in [0.1, 5.0]$.
 This formulation eliminates red discontinuity through periodic parameterization, provides robustness through adaptive intensity collapse that prevents degenerate mappings in dark regions, and maintains color relationships under illumination changes.
-While \cite{yan2024you} \cite{yan2025hvi} frames HVI as a representation transformation, we define an explicit color loss in HVI space.
-The polarized color loss is computed as:
+While \citep{yan2024you} \citep{yan2025hvi} frames \hyperref[ac]{HVI} as a representation transformation, we define an explicit color loss in \hyperref[ac]{HVI} space.
+The polarized color loss is computed as: $ L_{col} = \|H_{polar}^{pred} - H_{polar}^{gt}\|_1 + \|V_{polar}^{pred} - V_{polar}^{gt}\|_1 + \|I_{polar}^{pred} - I_{polar}^{gt}\|_1 $